krancour/brignext/PROPOSAL.md

 hanging around indefinitely for the sake of data retention, the above is even more problematic when considering the array of circumstances beyond any user's control under which a pod might be deleted.
-If the Kubernetes node that hosted a given worker pod were to be decomissioned, for instance, all record of the corresponding worker would vanish without a trace.
+If the Kubernetes node that hosted a given worker pod were to be decommissioned, for instance, all record of the corresponding worker would vanish without a trace.
 A pod evicted from its node by the Kubelet, for any reason, would have the same result.